-There, assign the desired table(s) that should comprise the template.
-The order of the tables will be relevant (see Basics of Templates).
-The first table selected is the one that will determine the campaigns of the account, the following tables the subordinate ad groups.
+Assign the table(s) that should be included the template.
+The order of the tables matters (see Basics of Templates).
+The first table selected determines the campaigns of the account.
+The following tables determine the subordinate ad groups.

-Note: It’s only possible to select tables as campaign defining ones, if they contain the column “account_google”.
+Please note: It’s only possible to set as “campaign defining” if they contain the column “account_google”.

 Step 3: Choose name

 Either give the template a custom name or use the default name.
-Add a description of the template’s content or purpose, and click on “Add new template”.
-The description will be visible in the Campaign Management template page, if you hover over the small question mark behind the template name.
+Add a description of the template’s content or purpose, and click “Add new template”.
+The description will be visible in the Campaign Management template page if you hover over the question mark next to the template’s name.

 Step 1: Open template

-The page offers fields for exact or phrase keywords.
+The page has fields for exact or phrase keywords.
 A separate area has fields for broad keywords.
-The fact that exact and phrase keywords share their fields means that it’s not possible to create different keywords in the match type exact than in match type phrase.
+The fact that exact and phrase keywords share their fields means that it’s not possible to create different keywords in the “match type exact” than “match type phrase”.

 In these fields, select and add static text, table columns, global variables and template variables.
 To generate different permutations (for example, “Adidas shoes”, and “shoes Adidas”) simply add a row, and insert a new keyword permutation as follows:

 If necessary, you can also compose broad keywords.
-Here, the procedure is much easier, since the order of the variables does not matter.
+Here, the procedure is much easier, as the order of variables does not matter.
 Google will identify similar expressions and display your ad accordingly.
-To do that, just insert the desired tables into the text field “Broad keywords”.
+To do that, just insert the desired tables into the “Broad keywords” text field.
 Learn more about the different match types.

 Step 1: Insert domain